 Freight class makes all the difference in determining freight cost.
 For example, a shipment that would cost $25 in class 50, would double to $50 in class 125, and increase ten times to $250 in class 500.
 Adjusting weight is the quickest way to decrease cost, as finding your way into a smaller PCF (pounds per cubic feet) range will change your freight class.
 This is because heavier weight classes cost less per pound.

-Some carrier companies offer a simplified Pallet Pricing rate to bypass the NMFC freight class categorization, where a standard price for a pallet of goods, regardless of commodity, is charged, making it easier to calculate your shipping costs.
+Some carrier companies offer a simplified Pallet shipping rate to bypass the NMFC code or freight class categorization, where a standard price for a pallet of goods, regardless of commodity, is charged, making it easier to calculate your freight shipping costs.
 The pallet pricing rate is based on the size and weight of the entire pallet of goods and is most commonly set at 48” (L) length x 40” (W) width x 48” (H) height with a weight of less than 1650 lbs.

 Pallet Pricing can be advantageous because it will save your business money, but there are other benefits associated with this system as well.

 - From the transportation industry perspective, it simplifies the process by knowing what to expect.
 “Pallet” is a term used universally by everyone involved in the shipping process.
 Carriers know exactly what they are getting and can visualize loading a single pallet, or 5 pallets, or 20 pallets and plan accordingly.
 They can quickly and accurately make the most cost-effective arrangements for transporting many different items from many different vendors.

 - Freight invoices from the carrier tend to be more accurate as well and may reduce confusion regarding the size or weight of the cargo, which sometimes needs to be audited by the shipper.